VictorYuanY/n8n-ai-RAG/VYOrderbook.md

 2. If the user does **not** specify the year and week:

-    * If the user says "current week," use the current ISO week number.
-For example, 2025/7/23 is ISO Week Number 30.
+    * If the user says "current week," use the current *ISO week number - 1* as the data cutoff time is last week.
+For example, 2025/7/23 is ISO Week Number 30 and we will use 30-1 = 29 as the week_no.

         ```sql
         -- In WHERE clause